 Our inpatient pediatric staff is specially trained to treat children—from infants to teens—who are suffering from a range of common childhood illnesses and injuries, including:

 - Respiratory conditions, such as flu, respiratory syncytial virus (RSV), pneumonia and asthma

-- Gastrointestinal Problems
+- Gastrointestinal problems

-- Pediatric Nurses.
-Many of our registered nurses have received additional, specialized training to care for infants, children and adolescents and have passed a rigorous exam administered by the national Pediatrics Nursing Certification Board.
+- Pediatric nurses.
+Many of our registered nurses have received additional specialized training in infant, child and adolescent care and have passed a rigorous exam administered by the Pediatric Nursing Certification Board.